lambda-toolshed/papillon/README.md

 As mentioned above, we run ClojureScript on Node runtime for our AWS Lambdas, so we needed a solution that covers both Clojure and ClojureScript.

-While we are currently only targeting Clojure and ClojureScript support, as that is what we use in our deployments at work, our goal is to stick to Clojure core a much as possible to help keep the Papillon available across as many of the different Clojure runtimes as possible (e.g. Clojure.NET, ClojurErl, ClojureDart, Babashka, and more would also be welcomed).
+In addition, we want papillon to be unencumbered with additional dependencies regardless of the host environment -be it Babashka, Clojure, ClojureScript, Clojure.NET, ClojurErl, ClojureDart, etc.  Since the introduction of the Chrysalis protocol papillon supports synchronous and asynchronous operation with no dependencies beyond the core language itself.

 #### Interceptor focused

-Pedestal interceptors are fantastic, but they are part of Pedestal, and while we could have used Pedestal’s interceptor namespace only, it does have dependencies on logging in Pedestal, and the interceptors in Pedestal are not quite as isolated from the rest of Pedestal as we would have liked.
+There are multiple libraries that include support for interceptors and even a few that focus on interceptors alone.
+In keeping with our goal of broad platform support and zero external depedencies, papillon is an interceptor-only library.
+We focus on keeping it slim and broadly applicable to many tasks.

 #### Decouple the interceptors from HTTP requests.

 Sieppari was more focused on Interceptors only, but was based on the idea of a Request/Response model.

 With our goal to have interceptors be the prevalent pattern in our AWS Lambdas, we needed something that would fit with both the HTTP style of synchronous AWS Lambdas, as well as the asynchronous AWS Lambdas that consume their items from SQS queues, the idea of contorting a SQS message into a HTTP Request/Response was something we wanted to avoid.
+We have found papillon is well suited to many source-to-sink-to-source type operations: HTTP request handling and issuing HTTP requests are but two example.

 #### Minimal